Rate limits

 Need higher limits?

-Email support@ghostswap.io with the credential id and your expected sustained RPS.
-We adjust the per-credential bucket on a case-by-case basis.
+Email support@ghostswap.io (or ping us on Telegram) with your credential id and the sustained RPS you need.
+We adjust on a case-by-case basis.

 How GhostSwap absorbs the global cap